lni/knossos-data/README.md

 # knossos-data
-Dragonboat-Knossos contains Knossos history files captured in the DragonBoat Raft library
+This repo contains edn history of the I/O saw during Dragonboat's nightly tests, we checked them using [knossos](https://github.com/jepsen-io/knossos).